SimonBlanke/Gradient-Free-Optimizers/README.md

 ### Optimizer Classes

 Each optimization class needs the "search_space" as an input argument.
 Optionally "initialize" and optimizer-specific parameters can be passed as well.
-You can read more about each optimization-strategy and its parameters in the [Optimization Tutorial](https://github.com/SimonBlanke/optimization-tutorial).
+You can read more about each optimization-algorithm and its parameters in the [Optimization Tutorial](https://github.com/SimonBlanke/optimization-tutorial).

 - HillClimbingOptimizer
 - RepulsingHillClimbingOptimizer